Saswatsusmoy/TalkDocs2/README.md

 The backend API can be tested with curl, Postman, or directly through the frontend interface.

+---

 ## Deployment

 Deploy the FastAPI backend to your preferred cloud service and the Next.js frontend to any static hosting.

-Make sure to set the `GEMINI_API_KEY` environment variable and configure persistent storage for ChromaDB.
+- **Backend**
+  - Expose port `8000` (or your chosen port).
+  - Mount a persistent volume for `backend/data/` so ChromaDB and document backups survive restarts.
+  - Set environment variables for your chosen provider (`MODEL_PROVIDER`, and either LM Studio or Gemini vars).
+- **Frontend**
+  - Configure the API base URL (if different from `http://localhost:8000`).

+For **LM Studio** in production, ensure the LM Studio server is reachable from the backend.
+For **Gemini**, ensure outbound network access to the Google Generative AI API.

+---

 ## Troubleshooting